NOTE: Some of the acronyms and phrases are used within more the one field (digital display, adwords etc). They are only listed once.

-Phrase match – narrows down to combination of keywords used together, in whatever order
+Phrase match – narrows down to a combination of keywords used together, in whatever order

-Exact match – allows only exact keywords specified, and in specified order
+Exact match – allows only exact keywords specified, and in a specified order

-Negative – allows filtering to relating or similar keywords which are not relevant to your product or services
+Negative – allows filtering to relate or similar keywords which are not relevant to your product or services

-Optimisation – work you or your agency/consultant perform to improve the results and perfor- mance of your campaigns
+Optimisation – work you or your agency/consultant perform to improve the results and performance of your marketing campaigns

 Conversion tracking – by merging Google Analytics and your AdWords campaigns you can track conversions from your ads

-CPO – cost per order, basically same as CPA above, here referring to sales generated.
+CPO – cost per order, basically same as CPA above, here referring to the actual cost of marketing per order generated.

 CPM – cost per mille, which means cost per thousand